sesquideus/sesquideus/README.md

 I have authored over 200 problems for the physics correspondence seminar [FKS](https://fks.sk/) and the real-time physics competition [Náboj physics](https://physics.naboj.org/), and contributed to the backend as well.

-- [`dgs`](https://github.com/trojsten/dgs/) is an automated document compositor / templating system.
+- [Document Generating System `dgs`](https://github.com/trojsten/dgs/) is an automated document compositor / templating system.
   Written in `XeLaTeX`, `make` and `Python`, it also makes heavy use of `jinja2` templating and `pandoc`.
   Used by both FKS and Náboj physics and also to publish handouts and homework sheets for students, although it can handle virtually any documents in a highly structured form.